RafLew84/NEtCAT_LFA/README.md

 ## 3D Visualization Tips

 - Launch the interactive 3D lattice viewer from the real-space visualizer to inspect substrate and adsorbate supercells.
-- Use the new layer offset controls (ΔX/ΔY) to nudge substrate or adsorbate atoms when layers render side-by-side.
+- Use the layer offset controls (`dX`/`dY`) to nudge substrate or adsorbate atoms when layers render side-by-side.
 - These shifts are stored in the session, letting you fine-tune alignment before exporting screenshots or continuing analysis.
 ## Typical Workflow

 1. **Load data**: Use `File > Open...` to import STM files.
-Each image is added as a separate root in the history panel (e.g., “Original Image 1”, “Original Image 2”), letting you run a single analysis across multiple scans.
+Each image is added as a separate root in the history panel (for example, `Original Image 1`, `Original Image 2`), letting you run a single analysis across multiple scans.
 2. **Inspect metadata**: Select any history node to review original-file details and processing parameters in the metadata dock, including the source image label for derived nodes.
 3. **Preprocess**: Apply leveling, filtering, or denoising operations.
-Each step branches off its originating image, preserving the “Original Image N” grouping so you always know which scan you’re editing.
+Each step branches off its originating image, preserving the `Original Image N` grouping so you always know which scan you're editing.
 4. **Compute FFT**: Choose a node from any image and run `Analysis > Calculate FFT...`; the dialog title indicates which original image the FFT belongs to.
-Use `Apply FFT` to append results without closing the dialog—handy for sampling multiple ROIs or parameter sets before you hit `Close`.
+Use `Apply FFT` to append results without closing the dialog - handy for sampling multiple ROIs or parameter sets before you hit `Close`.
 5. **Analyze substrate**: In the FFT analysis dock, select your substrate, open `Select Substrate Spots...`, pick the primary Bragg peaks, and compute